-Professor of Organisational Behaviour at INSEAD, Erin Meyer teaches cross-cultural leadership, including two courses on Leading Across Cultures and Managing Multi-Cultural Teams.
-The author of the influential “The Culture Map”, Erin touches aspects such as business across cultures that is based on her extensive experiences interspersed with stories from global executives.
-Her focus is on the differences with regards to each culture’s unique business style.
+She touches on aspects such as business across cultures that are based on her extensive experiences interspersed with stories from global executives.
+Her focus is on the differences with regard to each culture’s unique business style.

 Erin Meyer’s study of different communications patterns and business systems spanning the globe allows international executives to pinpoint their leadership preferences while comparing their methods to those of their peers in other cultures.
 She has shown thousands of executives how to decode the ways in which cultural differences impact their work, as well as strategies, and in so doing, improve their international collaboration.

-Amongst Erin’s diverse clients, she includes the likes of Toshiba, Tata, Exxon Mobile, L’Oreal, Michelin, Netflix, Walmart, the World Bank Group, and a host of others.
+Erin’s diverse clients include the likes of Toshiba, Tata, Exxon Mobile, L’Oreal, Michelin, Netflix, Walmart, the World Bank Group, and a host of others.

 Erin Meyer, as an international keynote speaker, has a style that is engaging, charming, and intelligent, with a special emphasis on practical usable strategies and intellectual insight.

 Keynote Sample: The Culture Map: Breaking Through the Invisible Boundaries of Global Business

 As today’s business world becomes ever-more global and virtual, executives and managers are expected to work harmoniously together with counterparts from a broad array of cultures and backgrounds, often without leaving their desks.
 But when you throw people together who come from starkly different backgrounds and cultures, the result can be interesting, even sometimes funny, but can also lead to misunderstanding and confusion.